GenieFramework/Genie.jl/docs/src/tutorials/6--Working_with_POST_Payloads.md

 # Reading POST payloads

 Genie makes it easy to work with `POST` payloads.
 First, we need to register a dedicated route to handle `POST` requests.
-Then, once a `POST` request is received, Genie will automatically extract the payload, making it accessible throughout the `Requests.postpayload` method -- and appending it to the `Router.@params(:POST)` collection.
+Then, once a `POST` request is received, Genie will automatically extract the payload, making it accessible throughout the `Requests.postpayload` method -- and appending it to the `Router.params(:POST)` collection.

 ## Handling `form-data` payloads